susannalles/Vitae/edition.md

 title: Presenation
 ---

-The manuscript sources are being pulled from <https://github.com/susannalles/susannalles.github.io/tree/master/Vitae>.
+The manuscript sources are being pulled from <https://github.com/susannalles/Vitae>, and published in <https://github.com/susannalles/susannalles.github.io/tree/master/Vitae>

-Note that we assemble the transcription dynamically using TEI, YAML, and CSS.
-The page is meant to show the ease of engineering on top of plain text sources.
+We transform the transcription in XML-TEI, into markdown files.
+Afterwards, the site is build dynamically using Markdown, YAML, HTML Templates and CSS.

 [Vitae Hannibalis - Vita de Scipión](VH/VH-1.html)